Caro1226966/ClippingSoftware/README.md

 is written, so clips play at real speed even if the capture rate dipped, with the audio taken from the same wall-clock window to stay in sync.

+## Credit
+This program was made by Caro122 and Claude.
+I do not take credit for anything made by claude.

 ## Licence

 MIT — see [`LICENSE`](LICENSE).